ruffoa/Compilers-PT_Pascal/CordyTests/SemanticOutput.md

 File diff
 -------------------------
 ```
+% value emitted 119 !== % value emitted 122 on line 169 of pascal.pt
 % value emitted 209 !== % value emitted 210 on line 252 of pascal.pt
 % value emitted 253 !== % value emitted 254 on line 314 of pascal.pt
-% value emitted 199 !== % value emitted 197 on line 351 of pascal.pt
+% value emitted 196 !== % value emitted 197 on line 351 of pascal.pt

 ```
 end file